-The Agency With Choice broker must have a Medicaid administrative contract with the state to perform the information and referral and financial management services functions for individuals receiving respite or personal care.
-The broker will be responsible for ensuring that all self-directed caregivers meet applicable qualifications prior to the delivery of service.
+the information and referral and financial management services functions for individuals receiving respite or personal care.
+The broker will be responsible for ensuring that all self-directed caregivers mee applicable qualifications prior to the delivery of service.
 The broker must comply with all applicable state and federal requirements including the U.S. Fair Labor Standards Act.